Young-Z/collection-of-being-young/README.md

 2.Desire is the direction, planning is the magnitude. it's the vector for victory.

-3.It's stopping me being great, not my abilities, but my greeds.
+3.It's stopping me being great, not my abilities, but my greedy.

 4."way to influence" is soul.